oktavianawidya22/oktavianawidya22/README.md

 ### 🧠 What I’m up to
 - 🚀 Building full-stack apps with Django + React
 - ⚙️ Experimenting with FastAPI for fun backend projects
+- 🌐 Integrating third-party APIs to make apps more powerful and connected
 - 🎨 Exploring creative ways to mix logic with good design

 ---